 Design your website from the outset with both mobile and desktop users in mind.
 Think about what they will do on your site, eg quick visits to find contact details or longer sessions to compare products.

-Customers must be able to find you easily online — if they can’t, your competitor is just a click away.
+Customers want to find you easily online — if they can’t, your competitor is just a click away.